Is Omnipod available on the NHS?

 England, Wales and Northern Ireland

-If a diabetes specialist team believes that someone meets the clinical criteria for an HCL system and would benefit from an HCL system, NHS funding must be made available.
+In England, if a diabetes specialist team believes that someone meets the clinical criteria for an HCL system and would benefit from an HCL system, NHS funding must be made available.
 If you are not currently under a diabetes specialist team, or it has been more than a year since your last hospital appointment, ask your GP for a referral.

 Scotland